netlab-sapienza/EXPLoRa-distributed/README.md

 The `int numberOfNodes` represents how many nodes are wrote inside the `String inputFile`.
 The application expects 200 basestations by default.

-Remember to change the `String inputFile` according to the path of the file in your machine.
+Change the `String inputFile` according to the path of the input file in your machine.

 [//]: <> (The files with the nodes are in the following folder: https://drive.google.com/drive/folders/1DWNEL_PGTmK4I_0fYYaFRyWp6kAJAiTf?usp=sharing)

 ## How to run it

 Execute the `main(...)` method after providing your node-file and setting your custom parameters inside.

+For more technical information please refer to [HOWTO.pdf](./HOWTO.pdf)